-Since the translation-invariant measure in infinite dimensions is trivial, many basic tools such as convolutions, mollifiers, standard covering arguments are not directly available in infinite-dimensional setting.
-It has therefore been a long-standing problem to extend either the extension operator or the ``$H=W$" property to infinite dimensions.
+Since the translation-invariant measure in infinite dimensions is trivial, many basic tools---such as convolutions, mollifiers, and standard covering arguments---are not directly available in the infinite-dimensional setting.
+Meanwhile, many infinite sums arise in infinite dimensions.
+It has therefore been a long-standing problem to extend the ``$H=W$" property to infinite dimensions.
 According to \cite[p.
-1023]{BPS}, this problem was firstly discussed (face to face) by V.I.
-Bogachev, G. Da Prato and P. Malliavin in the 1990s, later also with A. Lunardi.
-Similar equivalence questions for of Sobolev norms also arise in Malliavin calculus (see \cite{AMR}).
+1023]{BPS}, the related problem was discussed by V.I.
+Bogachev first with G. Da Prato and P. Malliavin in the 1990s, and later also with A. Lunardi.
+Similar questions concerning the equivalence of Sobolev norms also arise in Malliavin calculus (see \cite{AMR}).

-In \cite[pp. 211-217]{Bog98}, V.I.~Bogachev gave four definitions of Sobolev spaces on an infinite-dimensional linear space $X$ equipped with a Gaussian measure and proved that three of them coincide (see \cite[p.
+In \cite[pp.~211--217]{Bog98}, V.I.
+Bogachev gave four definitions of Sobolev spaces on an infinite-dimensional linear space $X$ equipped with a Gaussian measure and proved that three of them coincide (see \cite[p.
 217]{Bog98}).
-This can be viewed as an infinite-dimensional whole-space version of ``$H=W$".
-So far, however, only trivial positive results for half-spaces and their immediate corollaries (e.g., \cite[Example 2.1, pp. 1028-1029]{BPS}) and some partial positive results on extensions of $H$-Lipschitzian mappings (e.g., \cite{Bog99,Bog10,BPS,Kob,UZ}) have been obtained.
-In 2014, V.I.~Bogachev, A.Y.~Pilipenko and A.V.~Shaposhnikov even exhibited a convex domain for which the corresponding extension operator does not exist \cite[Theorem 2.5, p.
-1030]{BPS}.

-To our knowledge, the first nontrivial results in this direction were obtained by M.~Hino (\cite{Hino,Hino03}), who proved a reduced form of the above problem: smooth cylinder functions are dense in $W^{1,2}(O)$ for convex or $H$-convex domain $O$ in abstract Wiener space.
-Nevertheless, M.~Hino remarked in \cite[p.
-1]{Hino03} that :

-``The convexity assumption in this study is rather technical and we expect that the claim of the main theorem is true for more general sets, like a set $\{ \varphi> 0\}$ with smooth function $\varphi$".
+This can be viewed as an infinite-dimensional version of ``$H=W$" in the whole space.
+So far, however, there are only trivial positive results for the half space and their immediate corollaries (e.g., \cite[Example 2.1, pp.~1028--1029]{BPS}).
+To the best of our knowledge, the first nontrivial results in this direction were obtained by M.~Hino (\cite{Hino, Hino03}), who showed that smooth cylindrical functions are dense in $W^{1,2}(O)$ for each convex set $O$ with non-empty interior, or $H$-convex and $H$-open set $O$ in any abstract Wiener space.
+It is worth noting that the definition of $W^{1,2}(O)$ being based on a Dirichlet form, is not generalizable to arbitrary choices of $m$ and $p$.
+Nevertheless, Hino remarked in \cite[p.
+1]{Hino03} that ``the convexity assumption in this study is rather technical and we expect that the claim of the main theorem is true for more general sets, like the set $\{ \varphi > 0\}$ with a smooth function $\varphi$."

-In this paper, we realize Hino's expectation in a $\ell^2$-based framework by a different method.
-Specifically, we prove that smooth cylinder functions are dense in $W^{m,p}(O)$ and hence

-for every open subset $O$ of $\ell^2$ with a smooth boundary (which is more general than the sets envisaged by M.~Hino), every $m\in\mathbb{N}$, and every $p\in[1,\infty)$.
-This can be viewed as an infinite-dimensional analogue of ``$H=W$".
-We stress that the sets considered in this paper are not necessarily convex or $H$-convex (see Example \ref{20250716exmaple1} below); such objects appeared in various contexts, e.g., \cite{AM,CL,Goo}.